|

 wider community who are affected, and also on the environment. |

-Living in Truth How people will adapt to
+Living in Truth How people will adapt to living in Truth, which should be the

-that takes information seriously, is the challenge of the age.
-We have got
+challenge of the age.
+We have got used to governmental and corporate

-used to governmental and corporate propaganda in the media, and a capitalist
+propaganda in the media, and a capitalist bias in reporting, as well as the

-bias in reporting, as well as the glossing over of dire problems in the
+glossing over of dire problems in the management of healthcare services, and

-and we have become attuned to accepting that the inadequate outcomes which
+within the police force, for example; and we have become attuned to accepting

-also been wrought, is simply part and parcel of ordinary human existence.
-It
+society, and the suffering which has also been wrought, is simply part and

-need not be so if people would have the courage to see beyond themselves, and
+parcel of ordinary human existence.
+It need not be so if people would have

-their own petty concerns and prejudices, and would look forwards rather than
+prejudices, and would look forwards rather than backwards for answers to the

-backwards for answers to the current set of problems.
+current set of problems.
 A forward looking perspective uses will rather than force to

 direct activity.
 In Love, decisions are made that always hold in view the